bomonike/bomonike.github.io/alexa.md

 ### Multi-step skills

-    REMEMBER: For skills that have several steps you need to repeat the skill name with every utterance.
-This will be fixed soon by Amazon I hope.
+   REMEMBER: For skills that have several steps, <strong>repeat the skill name with every utterance.</strong> (This will be fixed soon by Amazon I hope.)

    1. Alexa - Ask All Recipes, what can I make with Chicken and ketchup?
    1. Alexa – Open All Recipes.
 Find me a chicken recipe that takes no more than 15 minutes.
    1. Alexa – Ask All Recipes the next step.
    <br /><br />

    Multi-step enables interactive gameplay:

    * Blackjack
    * Baseball
    * Bingo: call the next number.
    * Dice
    * Jeopardy
    * The Name Game
    * Tic Tac Toe: Top Left / Center
    * Truth or Dare
    * Twenty Questions
    * Would You Rather
    <br /><br />

    ## Slots in Skills

 1. More capable skills contain "slots" which represent variable information that a user supplies to Alexa.

    For example, several utterances to book travel using Alexa:

    * Book travel.
    * I'm going on a trip leaving Oct 11 {travelDate}
    * I want to visit San Francisco {toCity}
    * Ii want to travel from {fromCity} to {toCity} {travelDate}
    * I'm {travelMode} from {fromCity} to {toCity}
    * I'm {travelMode} to {toCity} to go {activity}
    <br /><br />

 1. Book an Uber

 1. Ask Open Table to make a reservation

    ## IFFTT integration

    The website IFFTT.com (If This Then That) provides a way to integrate Alexa with many other services on the internet.

    * Gmail, Google Drive, Google Calendar
-    * Nest, Phillip Hue light bulbs
-    * Todoist (to-do list)
    * Twitter
    * Facebook
    * Instagram
    * Slack
+   * Todoist (to-do list)
+   * Nest, Phillip Hue light bulbs
    * Dropbox
    * Evernote
    * Fitbit
    <br /><br />

 <a name="GenAI"></a>